luciandavila/serverless-chat/README.md

 The app can be accessed through the static hosting service Firebase Hosting, at <a href="https://serverless-chat-a3350.web.app/">https://serverless-chat-a3350.web.app/</a>, and offers a PWA option.

+This project was coded as an experiment, during my free time 😋

 ## Build Setup

 ```bash